Understanding APRs when shopping for a loan

 APR vs. interest rate

 When you borrow from a lender such as Alliant Credit Union, the interest you'll be charged is based on a percentage of the loan.
-Think of interest as the price you pay for using the lender’s money.
-The APR represents the interest a borrower pays plus any fees1 associated with the loan, showing the total cost to borrow the money.
-When you're ready to obtain financing, be sure to look at the language of the loan rates carefully; the interest rate and the APR may be different, depending on the fees involved, if any.
-If you look only at the interest rate, you may underestimate the total cost of your loan.
+Think of interest as the price you pay for borrowing the lender’s money.
+The APR represents the interest a borrower pays, plus any fees1 associated with the loan, showing the total cost to borrow the money.

 Cost of obtaining debt

-When you borrow money from a financial institution, the APR takes into account several elements, depending on the type of loan.
+When you borrow money from a financial institution, the APR considers elements, depending on the type of loan.
 If it's a mortgage or a home equity loan, for example, you may have to pay closing costs and related fees, such as a title search or legal and appraisal costs.
 An auto loan APR might include an origination fee and a credit check fee.
 Before you commit to a loan, be sure to ask the lender exactly what fees you will have to pay and how much it’ll add to the cost of your loan.

 Paying points